-Classification of Impact Required Planting Strip from Dover Township SALDO § 22- 1103
+Classification of Required Planting Strip from Dover Township SALDO § 22-

+Impact 1103

 Light 2

 Medium 3

 Heavy 3

-H. When adjacent to a public street on which a residential district abuts on the opposite side, the dimension of the right-of-way of the public street shall not be considered to be a part of the depth of the buffer area.
-However, if the width of the right-of-way of such public street exceeds 60 feet in width, that portion of the right-of-way in excess of 60 feet shall be deemed to be a part of the required buffer yard.

-4. Minimum Off-Street Parking and Loading.
-Off-street parking and loading shall be provided in accordance with Part 7.

-6. Supplementary Regulations.
-Part 5, "Supplementary Regulations," sets forth regulations which shall apply to all districts.

-7. Landscaping Plan.
+- H. When adjacent to a public street on which a residential district abuts on the opposite side, the dimension of the right-of-way of the public street shall not be considered to be a part of the depth of the buffer area.
+However, if the width of the right-of-way of such public street exceeds 60 feet in width, that portion of the right-of-way in excess of 60 feet shall be deemed to be a part of the required buffer yard. - 4.
+Minimum Off-Street Parking and Loading.
+Off-street parking and loading shall be provided in accordance with Part 7. - 5.
+Signs.
+Signs shall be provided in accordance with Part 8. - 6.
+Supplementary Regulations.
+Part 5, "Supplementary Regulations," sets forth regulations which shall apply to all districts. - 7.
+Landscaping Plan.
 A landscaping plan is required in accordance with the provisions in the Township Subdivision and Land Development Ordinance § 22-1100.
 In addition, the Township requires landscaped earthen berms between industrial and residential uses.